kelu124/legacy/Cloud9Tools/scanconversion/Readme.md

 # Guide to set-up

 ### Preparing your workspace
-To contribute, you have to create your own workspace under the `/home/ubuntu/workspace` directory with the following format `myusername`.

-You have to put your code under version control. `git` is wished and is already installed but you can use any VCS that suits you.
+To get a credential, send us an email to the address nowami@echopen.org.
+We will deploy for you an VM instance, which consists in a repo with data input, classic pre-installed packages,  and some routines code.
+Your code will happen in the `/home/ubuntu/workspace/` directory, which is on a git source control system.
+The central repo is here [https://github.com/echopen/kit-soft].

+** `kit-soft` repo contains a lot of tools, here we only need the `Cloud9Tools` directory, so do not be surprised finding this very and only directory on your local Cloud9.
+We used a git's sparse checkout trick to do that **

+For the community to benefit from your insights, you’ll have to create a custom branch in the format `your_name`.

+**Please do not commit on master !**

 ### Where to get images

-The images are available in the input folder `/home/ubuntu/$myusername/input`, in `csv` format.
-Images are present in scan converted format under the subfolder `scan_converted`  and “raw” images are available under the subfolder `raw`
+The images are available in the input folder `/home/ubuntu/ImageProcessing/Cloud9Tools/scanconversion/data`, in `csv` format.
+Images are present in scan converted format under the subfolder `scan_converted`  and `raw` images are available under the subfolder `raw`

 ### To submit

-The output should be provided in scan converted format and stored in  `/home/ubuntu/$myusername/output`
+The output should be provided in scan converted format and stored in  `/home/ubuntu/ImageProcessing/output`

 If you run the the `run()` method, then your code is compiled.
 When you run the `run_and_summit()`, your code is compiled, a script stress-tests it and the performance KPIs update a leaderboard on our website.